Hear from the experts

 • At the same time, you also have the flexibility to raise or lower their risk-reward exposure.
 So, for a client who’s approaching retirement, you could tweak down their equity exposure, while also reducing their future CGT liability.

-Cleaner tax management is just one of the advantages that funds of funds, and particularly the VT Downing Fox Funds, have over competing products.
+Cleaner tax management is just one of the advantages that funds of funds, and particularly the MGTS Downing Fox Funds, have over competing products.

-Risk warning: This article has been prepared for independent financial advisers and has been approved as a financial promotion in line with Section 21 of the FSMA by Downing LLP (“Downing”).
-Please refer to the latest full Prospectus and KIID before investing available from Downing LLP or from the ACD, Valu-Trac; your attention is drawn to the risk, fees and taxation factors contained therein.
-Please note that past performance is not a reliable indicator of future results.
-Capital is at risk.
-Investments and the income derived from them can fall as well as rise and investors may not get back the full amount invested.
+This content is intended for financial advisers and has been approved and issued as a financial promotion under section 21 of the Financial Services and Markets Act 2000 by Downing LLP.
+Any subscription to the fund should be made on the basis of the relevant product literature available from Downing, or from the ACD, Margetts Fund Management Ltd and your attention is drawn to the charges and risk factors contained therein.
+Any personal opinions expressed are subject to change and should not be interpreted as advice or a recommendation.
+Capital is at risk and investors should note that their investments and the income derived from them can fall as well as rise and investors may not get back the full amount invested.

 Post learning assessment